Mr-Ashitey/Mobi-Grocery-Shopping-2/README.md

     5. To rename or delete a grocery list item, slide to the left of that particular grocery list item tap on the __"Edit"__ or __"Delete"__ icon and proceed to edit or delete that grocery list item.

+    6. To mark a grocery list item as completed tap on the checkbox next to the item.

 ## Running Tests